 Join us at Chartres’ holiest time during the Feast of the Assumption of Mary and the honoring of the Black Madonna.
 A time for deep reflection, joyous celebration and dance.
-The world situation requires nothing less than a full immersion in the divine feminine to navigate and thrive.
+The world situation requires nothing less than a full immersion in the energy of the feminine to navigate and thrive.
 This mandates in turn a fundamental revisioning of the feminine and the masculine aspects of ourselves.
 Both must now happen together.
-Rising women with Rising men erotically, passionately, dynamically, synergistically and compassionately coming together can powerfully shape the world to come.
+Rising women with Rising men passionately, dynamically, synergistically and compassionately coming together can powerfully shape the world to come.

 Dates: August 12-19, 2019

 Location: Chartres, France

 Faculty: Anne Baring, Apela Colorado, Ruth Cunningham, Jim Garrison, Andrew Harvey, Peggy Rubin, Banafsheh Sayyad

 Academic Credit: Ubiquity University BA & Masters – 4 credits; The Wisdom School (WS) Doctoral – 4 credits

 Logistics: click here for information on travel and accommodations.

 Ubiquity Chartres Community Webinars – Join the faculty and participants in our monthly webinar on the second Sunday of every month for discussions on the topics included in the intensive.
 Register for the Webinars.

 Watch past Webinars: October 7, 2018 November 4, 2018 December 2, 2018 January 13, 2019